facebookincubator/ForgeArmory/docs/ttp-dev.md

 to revert artifacts from the preceding blocks.
 If no implementation blocks produce artifacts, the `cleanup` block should just return a success log.

-Example with implementation block artifacts.
-Here we see that we're reverting the changes made in the previous steps.
+Example with implementation block artifacts: Here, we revert changes made in previous steps.
 ```yaml
 steps:
   - name: disable-updates